-Today, when a last year’s smartphone, which is not even considered a flagship anymore, sports more firepower than a top-of-the-line laptop PC from early 2000s, it is extremely difficult to impress someone with a simple electronic watch.
-There are devices that act your personal running coach> and there are wrist computers that could guide you to a nearest landing field if your plane’s engine suddenly breaks down.
-I am not even talking about latest “smart” watches that were designed to communicate with you phones that are now just too large to handle.
-So, how does the Swiss watchmaking brand plans to surprise us with its new Breitling Aerospace Evo (ref.
-E7936310/BC27-152E) wrist watch?
+Today, when a last year’s smartphone, which is not even considered a flagship anymore, sports more firepower than a top-of-the-line laptop PC from the early 2000s, it is extremely difficult to impress someone with a simple electronic watch.
+There are devices that act as your personal running coach and there are wrist computers that could guide you to the nearest landing field if your plane’s engine suddenly breaks down.
+I am not even talking about the latest batch of “smart” watches that were designed to communicate with your tablet-size phones that are now just too large to handle.
+So, how does the Swiss brand plans to surprise us with its new Breitling Aerospace Evo (ref.
+E7936310/BC27-152E)?

 Well, the answer is simple (and also somewhat discouraging): they don’t.
-Just like dozens of now long gone watchmakers around the world didn’t see the “quartz crisis” coming in the 1970s, those who survived the electronic holocaust don’t really bother to produce gadgets that would save them from the new wave of smart devices.
-Deliberately sticking to its “traditions”, the Swiss industry keeps delivering metal dinosaurs with an intelligence that only rivals that of an electric tea kettle.
+Just like dozens of now long gone watchmakers around the world didn’t see the “quartz crisis” coming in the 1970s, those who survived the electronic holocaust don’t bother to produce gadgets that would save them from the new wave of smart devices.
+Deliberately sticking to its “traditions”, the Swiss industry keeps delivering metal dinosaurs with intelligence that only rivals that of an electric tea kettle.

 Still, what this gadget has is the design that almost no of current contenders can reproduce.
-Gadgets from Garmin and Suunto are too technical, watches like G-Shock are possibly designed by a band of pokemons (some of them possibly high on illegal substances), and the smart watches like the Samsung Gear look more like a piece of a mobile phone attached to your wrist with a cheap synthetic leather band.
+Gadgets from Garmin and Suunto are too technical, watches like G-Shock are possibly designed by a band of pokemon (some of them possibly high on illegal substances), and the smartwatches like the Samsung Gear look more like a piece of a mobile phone attached to your wrist with a cheap synthetic leather band.

 Unlike most Breitlings, this particular model is relatively compact at just 43 millimeters.
 Its unidirectional rotating bezel is wonderfully sculpted and brilliantly decorated with fine brushing, while the dial looks surprisingly clean even with its bold Arabic numerals (some of them polished and applied and the others simply printed in high-contrast Superluminova of greenish hue) decorating its sandblasted face.